zuthedan/ft/de/btu/sst/evs/blatt2/README.md

-# Exercise sheet 2 - Task 7  #
+# Exercise sheet 2 - Task 7

 In order to compile the file

 * TimeFormatter.java

 you need the JavaFX library.
 Please make sure that you can run JavaFX programs.
 This should be the case if you are running an Oracle Java Development Kit 8 (JDK) update 40 or higher.
-If you run the Open JDK please make sure that you installed JavaFX separately (e.g. by installing the OpenJFX RCP).
+If you run the Open JDK please make sure that you installed JavaFX separately (e.g. by installing the OpenJFX).

+## Compile and Run

+When you compile a java file with a package declaration you have to compile it from the projec's root directory.
+For our TimeFormatter this means, navigate to [the project's root](https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen/tree/master) on the command line interface.
+Subsequently, compile the file as follows (assuming JavaFX is running as you are running the Oracle JDK 9):

+* javac de/btu/sst/evs/blatt2/TimeFormatter.java

-### Compile and Run - Oracle JDK ####
+## Compile and Run - Oracle JDK

 Use the following commands for compiling the program, if you use an Oracle JDK:

-* javac TimeFormatter.java
 * java TimeFormatter

-### Compile and Run - Open JDK + OpenJFX ####
+## Compile and Run - Open JDK + OpenJFX

 If you use an Open JDK including the OpenJFX RCP, you need to include the "jfxrt.jar" file from your JDK/JRE libraries into the classpath